 To help students achieve their greatest potential, the STEM Education Center required industry grade laboratories, workshops, and studios worthy of the brilliant scholars who would use them.
-A few of the most exciting new laboratories at Embry-Riddle, you can schedule a tour to see our facilities first-hand.
+Although the labs are in use by STEM students at Embry-Riddle, you can schedule a tour to see our facilities first-hand.

 The Jim and Linda Lee Planetarium features a state-of-the-art dome theater and powerful digital projection system that allows for presentations of NASA’s library of shared content and 3-D universe exhibitions.
 The planetarium and theater illuminates the universe to viewers with stunning clarity, and is prominently featured through media and educational outlets within the local area and beyond.